gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

   }
 ```

-and just for fun switches the parameters and converts the function declaration in a function expression:
+and just for fun switches the parameters `a` and `b` and converts the function `add` declaration in a function expression:

 ```js
 ➜  hello-jscodeshift git:(master) ✗ node hello-recast.js